iChoake/awesome-generative-nfts/README.md

 And now, before moving to the listings, a disclaimer.

-We want to keep this listing as inclusive as possible.
+We want to keep this listing below as inclusive as possible.
+This means that the criteria for entering the list is intentionally very loose.
 Functional websites are NOT required.
 Marketplace verifications are NOT required.
 We have NOT verified the smart contracts.
-All in all: listings are NOT endorsements.
+The listings are NOT endorsements.
+They can also contain errors or mistakes.
 DO YOUR OWN RESEARCH.

 ## Generic NFTs